BeepBoop486/GeometryDash/README.md

 - Create many levels as you want
 - More than one hundred GeometryDash icons
 - All the Geometry Dash vehicles (The swing copter won't be added still)
+- Rings and path reverse (that can be made in editor)
+- Half multiplatform (This is coded in linux thru wine)